yamcs/yamcs-studio/docs/authoring/example-action-telecommand.rst

 .. rubric:: Simple telecommand

 #.
-Create a telecommand in the view "Command Stack".
-Right click and select "Copy".
+Create a telecommand in the :doc:`../views/command-stack` view.
+Right click and select **Copy**.
 The telecommand source is saved in the clipboard and will be used when creating the action button.

    .. image:: _images/command-source.png
        :alt: Retrieve Telecommand Source
        :align: center

 #.
 In the display builder, create an Action button.
-Add an action of type **Javascript**, activate the property **Embedded**.
+Add an action of type **JavaScript**, activate the property **Embedded**.

 #.
 In the window **Edit Script Text**, enter the instruction ``Yamcs.issueCommand("")``, and paste the content of the clipboard insert the command source as a string.
 The result should be similar to: